Sasheer Zamata: Early work and breakthrough (2009–2013)

 Zamata performed regularly at the Upright Citizens Brigade Theatre in New York City starting in 2009.
-She co-starred in the ABC Newshidden camera series Would You Fall for That? and was a cast member on MTV's series Hey Girl.
+She co-starred in the ABC News hidden camera series Would You Fall for That? and was a cast member on MTV's series Hey Girl.
 Zamata also appeared in sketches on Totally Biased with W. Kamau Bell and Inside Amy Schumer.
 She starred in the webseries Pursuit of Sexiness, and has appeared in sketches for CollegeHumor.
 Videos on Zamata's YouTube channel include impersonations of Michelle Obama, Rihanna, Nicki Minaj, Tyra Banks, and Beyoncé.

 Saturday Night Live (2014–2017)

 In 2014, Zamata joined the cast of NBC's Saturday Night Live (SNL) during its 39th season.
 She joined the SNL cast amid a season in which TV critics and black comedians had criticized the show for not being ethnically diverse (specifically, not hiring any black female cast members at the start of the new season and only having five of them in the near-40 years the show has been on the air).
 Zamata was the first black female cast member on SNL since biracial Maya Rudolph departed midway through the show's 33rd season in 2007.

-Zamata debuted on SNL as a featured player in the January 18, 2014 episode hosted by Drake, in which she impersonated Rihanna.
+Zamata debuted on SNL as a featured player in the January 18, 2014, episode hosted by Drake, in which she impersonated Rihanna.
 She was promoted to repertory player in the first episode of Season 41.
 Some of her recurring characters include Janelle, a teenage girl who hosts a YouTube channel called How 2 Dance with Janelle but is unaware of how her developing sexuality is coming off to viewers, and Keeley, a contestant on an African-American centric version of Jeopardy! called Black Jeopardy!.
 Some of her celebrity impressions have included the aforementioned Rihanna, Michelle Obama, Kerry Washington, Nicki Minaj, Beyoncé, Solange Knowles, Diana Ross, Lupita Nyong'o, and Taraji P. Henson.
 She left the show in 2017 after the season 42 finale.